What's Coming to Netflix in August 2023

-Welcome along to your first look at what’s headed to Netflix throughout the month of August 2023.
+Welcome along to your most comprehensive look at what’s headed to Netflix throughout the month of August 2023.
 Below, we’ll cover every single new movie, series, special, and game coming to the service, whether they be Netflix Originals or licensed titles.

 As always, don’t forget to check on the removals planned for August 2023, with highlights currently including all seasons of Moesha and Hunter X Hunter, The Game, plus plenty of movie favorites.